nijfranck/cohelm-records/README.md

 - `main.py`: The main Python script that orchestrates the text extraction from the PDF and the generation of responses using the OpenAI model.
 - `utils.py`: Contains utility functions for text extraction from the PDF.
+- `queries.py`: contains functions and classes for generating queries to the OpenAI API
 - `Dockerfile`: Defines the Docker image for this project.
 - `requirements.txt`: Lists the Python dependencies required by this project.

 ## Options